kriskirla/AllProjects/README.md

 # Current Progress:
-- Translation to Python has been completed.
-It is currently under regression testing.
+- Adding Game Functionality to Chakbot (Currently has Tic Tac Toe and Trivia)
-- When testing is completed, Chakbot will be tested on RPi3 to run on 16x2 LCD Display
+- When regression testing is completed, Chakbot will be tested on RPi3 to run on 16x2 LCD Display

 # Future Projects:
 - Actual Machine Learning.
 Currently Chakbot will only learn if you teach it, not really "learning" per se.
 This feature will be added as soon as I learn more about AI in university.